 Progress-tracking features are essential for successful project management as they inform you not only of your wins but your failures too.

-Asana’s search bar is great for filtering data, and you can use Advanced Search to get more accurate results.
+On the Asana side of things, the search bar is great for filtering data, with Advanced Search functionalities for more accurate results.
 You can also sort tasks alphabetically, by start or due date, likes, etc.

 Mondays through Fridays, you can receive Daily Summaries about: